Planning a family is an exciting time and the UK is considered one of the safest places in the world to give birth.

 - Pre-existing diabetes

-Coping with the loss following a neonatal death
+Coping with the loss following a stillbirth or neonatal death

-We understand the traumatising effect on parents, and wider family, when a baby dies a short time after their birth.
+We understand the traumatising effect on parents, and wider family, when a baby is stillborn or dies a short time after their birth.
 The loss is devastating and can intensify when there are no answers given as to why this has happened.

 No one can prepare for the loss of a loved one.
-When parents unexpectedly lose a baby within the first few weeks of their life, a whirlwind of mixed emotions can make navigating the initial weeks and months very difficult.
+When parents unexpectedly lose a baby to stillbirth or within the first few weeks of their life, a whirlwind of mixed emotions can make navigating the initial weeks and months very difficult.

-Several charities are available to support parents following a traumatic loss, including leading neonatal death charity Sands.
+Several charities are available to support parents following a traumatic loss, including leading stillbirth and neonatal death charity Sands.
 Talking to specialists, and other grieving families, can help to ease the pain a little.

 Grieving the loss of a baby is not an experience that parents simply ‘get over’, it lasts a lifetime.
 Being surrounded with the right support can help.

 Some preventable stillbirth and neonatal death incidents are caused due to medical negligence and the failure of the hospital involved to recognise that the care of mother and baby should have been escalated to a senior professional during the pregnancy and/or birth.
 Medical negligence incidents, when proven, mean that grieving families can access compensation.

 Sometimes the appropriate escalation does not take place because a senior medical colleague is unavailable leaving mother and baby in the care of a junior doctor.

 In situations where tests have returned unusual results or circumstances have taken a turn for the worst for example, it is critical for medical care to be provided by an appropriately experienced member of the medical team.